bdaehlie/web_image_formats/README.md

 Must Have
 * ImageMagick, specifically the 'convert' utility, http://www.imagemagick.org/ ** Version 6.8.6 or higher required, earlier versions have a bug in YUV conversion
+* perl
+** Any version 5.x from the past few years is probably fine.

 HEVC-MSP Support
 * svn://hevc.kw.bbc.co.uk/svn/jctvc-hm